spaceml-org/floodmapper/tutorial/05_DOWNLOADING_AND_MAPPING.md

-Like in the Jupyter notebooks, the download script loads the environment from the hidden ```.env``` file in the FloodMapper installation directory - check now the the
+Like in the Jupyter notebooks, the download script loads the environment from the hidden ```.env``` file in the FloodMapper installation directory - check that the
 ```GOOGLE_APPLICATION_CREDENTIAL``` entry is pointing to the correct
 key file and that the ```GS_USER_PROJECT``` is correct.
 If you are
 running the script on a local machine, you may also need to run the